-For questions or concerns, please feel free to call the Director of Finance at 808-674-3524.
+For questions or concerns, please feel free to call the Business Office at 808-674-3524.

 Secondary Division Specific Policies

 Participation in Physical Education Classes

 Students unable to fully participate in PE class, whether for one class or multiple classes, must provide a parent note (for a single class) and/or a medical note (for multiple classes).